-The program provides for 12 hours of mentoring over a two-month period, and meetings take place in person, online and by telephone.
-Within the scope of the program, mentors also introduce mentees to two or more professionals within their networks for information interviews.
+The program provides up to 12 hours of mentoring over a two-month period.
+Due to the ongoing pandemic, all meetings should take place online or by telephone.
+Within the scope of the program, mentors also introduce mentees to two or more professionals within their professional networks for the purpose of information interviews.

 - BC Hydro